Skip to Main Content

 M1 Finance offers the ability to access a margin loan, and it’s what the robo-advisor calls M1 Borrow.
 When interest rates were lower, M1 passed that on to clients with crazy low margin rates, but now that rates have risen sharply, margin rates are less attractive but still compare favorably to those of rivals.

-In its basic plan, the broker adds a markup to short-term interest rates, giving it one of the lowest margin rates in the industry.
-But if you’re part of M1 Plus, the robo-advisor drops its markup by 1.5 percentage points.
+In its basic plan, the broker adds a markup to short-term interest rates – just 1.75 percentage points above the Fed funds rate – giving it one of the lowest margin rates in the industry.
 That’s hard to beat these days.
 Remember, the total margin rate will fluctuate as the Federal Reserve adjusts interest rates.

 Like other margin loans, M1’s margin loan has no fixed repayment schedule, and as long as you have an outstanding balance you’ll accrue interest expenses.
 However, if your account value declines, you may be on the hook to replace the borrowed money, depending on the equity in your account and how much you’ve borrowed.
 Again, this is standard for margin loans.

 So this feature allows you to remain invested and be able to tap your funds, when needed, at a low interest rate.
-If you’re thinking about going with a broker instead, Interactive Brokers offers a low margin loan rate without having to buy into a specific plan, like M1 Plus.
+If you’re thinking about going with a broker instead, Interactive Brokers offers a low margin loan rate, too.

 Cons: Where M1 Finance could improve